z3r07h/Mr-R0B0T-s03-ARG/Sites/red-wheelbarrow.com/README.md

 Color By Numbers (Credits to ARG Society)
 ----------------

--Binary theory again for the fence posts
+- Binary theory again for the fence posts
--The Butterfly tail is morse code (NEED THE MORSE TRANSLATION) -The numbers by the colors represent alphabet letters -The Sun ends up spelling "SHES NOT SANE" when converted from colors to alphabet
+- The Butterfly tail is morse code (NEED THE MORSE TRANSLATION)
+- The numbers by the colors represent alphabet letters
+- The Sun ends up spelling "SHES NOT SANE" when converted from colors to alphabet

 TODO
 ----
--Get Images of the PDFs for this page
+- Get Images of the PDFs for this page
--Find out what the morse code is
+- Find out what the morse code is
--Find out if the Sun word was an anagram
+- Find out if the Sun word was an anagram
--Credit first solvers properly
+- Credit first solvers properly